IRS Data Retrieval Tool

 - Tax filers must follow prompts to enter their Social Security Number and the numbers in their street address.
 Generally, these will be the numbers of the street address that was listed on the latest tax return filed.
 However, if an address change has been completed through the U.S. Postal Service, the IRS may have the updated address on file.

-- Select “Option 2” to request an IRS Tax Return Transcript, and then enter “2012”
+- Select “Option 2” to request an IRS Tax Return Transcript, and then enter the tax year for which you are requesting a transcript.

 - If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address that was used in their telephone request within 5 to 10 days from the time the IRS receives the request.